Boston Celtics Basketball - Celtics News, Scores, Stats, Rumors & More - ESPN

+Isaiah Thomas is the East's Player of the Month for January.
+Thomas is first Celtics player to win award since Paul Pierce in March 2012.
+Thomas is only the fourth player in team history to earn the award (Pierce, Walker, Bird).
+It's only the 13th time that a Boston player has earned honor since 1979.

+Isaiah Thomas worked his usual fourth-quarter magic.
+Brad Stevens unusually ripped his team at halftime.
+Both helped Boston beat Toronto on Wednesday.

-Isaiah Thomas scored 41 points for the Celtics in Monday night's win over the Pistons.
-He put up 24 of them in the fourth quarter to finish the job.
+Isaiah Thomas scored 19 of his 44 points in the final quarter to lift the Boston Celtics over the Toronto Raptors 109-104 on Wednesday night in a showdown for first place in the Atlantic Division

-No player has been a more consistent and impressive offensive force than Isaiah Thomas over the past month.
-How has he done it?
-And where does he stand in our season-long player rankings?

-Isaiah Thomas scored 24 of his 41 points in the fourth quarter and the Boston Celtics held off the Detroit Pistons 113-109 on Monday night to extend their winning streak to four games.
+Celtics 109, Raptors 104: Isaiah Thomas scored 19 of his 44 points in the fourth quarter.
+His seven assists led to 18 points.
+IT's fingerprints on 62 points.
+Boston rallies from 18 down to beat Toronto.
+Brad Stevens one step closer to coaching All-Star weekend.

-Celtics guard Isaiah Thomas averaged 32.9 points in January, the 4th-best average scoring month in Celtics history (Paul Pierce has the best, 33.5 in February, 2006).
-It is the highest scoring January in Celtics history.

-Celtics 113, Pistons 109: Isaiah Thomas scored 24 of his game-high 41 points in the fourth quarter.
-Thomas, the league's leading fourth-quarter scorer, has now scored 20 points or more in the fourth four times this season and no other player in the league has done it more than once, according to ESPN Stats and Info.

 |TEAM